qlcchain/QWallet-Android/README.md

 * WiFi and VPN service usage record will be kept on the WinQ chain, which communicates with NEO chain via a dual-chain protocol.
 Users’ network services consumption has never been so transparent and secured.

-### New in version 1.1.2
+### New in version 1.1.4
 ------
-1. Gaming feature
-  The new gaming feature involves an asset ownership transfer.
-It allows users to takeover other's digital asset by paying up to current asset value which is equal to the bet added to earnings.

-2. UI enhancements

-3. Fixed VPN server location positioning issue

-4. Other general bug fix and performance improvements
+1. Fix connection bug when connecting to unregister WiFi.

+2. Fix the crash issues.

+3. Optimaztion of p2p connection and local data saving.